 Where a GP/Consultant has recommended or prescribed antihistamine as an initial treatment for symptoms of allergic reaction this will be detailed on the pupils IHP.
 The school will administer 1 standard dose of antihistamine (appropriate to age and weight of the pupil) and it is very important that symptoms are monitored for signs of further allergic reaction.
-During this time pupil's must NEVER be left alone and should be observed at all times.
+During these time pupils must NEVER be left alone and should be observed at all times.